What is an SRV Record?

 If you would like more information about TCP and UDP, check out this article.

 Next, the service's domain name is listed.

 A period is added at the end of the domain name to signify where it ends.

 The priority number is added next.
-SRV records are often lists with multiple services, so to establish which services should be looked at first, each line is given a priority number.
+SRV records often list multiple services, so to establish which services should be looked at first, each line is given a priority number.
 The lower the number value, the earlier the SRV record will look at it.

 For example, in the lines below, the first line has a priority of 10, while the second has a priority of 20.
 The line with the priority of 10 would be viewed first.
 The line with the priority of 20 would be viewed second.